BrianDang/WPIHacksProject/README.md

 ## Getting Started

-Wingman was built using [Tinder Scraper](https://github.com/gcwelborn/tinder-scraper) and [Torch-RNN](https://github.com/jcjohnson/torch-rnn).
-The web client was built using Bootstrap.
-The backend was made using Amazon Web Services.
+Wingman was built using Tinder Scraper and Torch-RNN.
+The web client was built using HTML, CSS, Javascript and Bootstrap.
+Python was used to write the scripts to simplify the data.
+After gathering data from 15,000+ people, we used the Long Short Term Memory Algorithm to have a machine learn from the data and output random bios.

-### Prerequisites